|Nutrition Facts (per serving)|

 The story has it a popular mid-19th-century Romanian Inn, famous for its sausages, was out of a customer favorite.
 To save time, the chef formed the unstuffed meat mixture into sausage-shaped cylinders and grilled them over charcoal.
 The customers delighted in "the wee ones without skin," and so these skinless sausages became known as mititei or "the wee ones."

 Mititei also can be made with lamb or pork or a combination, and formed into patties or meatballs and grilled, broiled, pan-fried or baked in the oven.
 Indoor grills work great, too.

 - 2 tablespoons water

 - 3 to 9 finely chopped garlic cloves or to taste

 - 1 teaspoon hot red pepper flakes or to taste

 - 1 tablespoon hot Hungarian paprika or to taste

 - 1 teaspoon freshly ground black pepper

-- Place 1 pound ground chuck, 1 pound ground pork, 2 tablespoons olive oil, 2 tablespoons water, 3 to 9 minced garlic cloves, 2 teaspoons thyme, 1 teaspoon hot red pepper flakes, 1 tablespoon hot Hungarian paprika, 2 teaspoons caraway seeds, 1 tablespoons salt and 1 teaspoon black pepper in a large bowl and mix thoroughly, wetting your hands frequently to keep the meat moist.
-Cover bowl and refrigerate at least 6 hours or overnight.
+Place all ingredients in a large bowl and mix thoroughly, wetting your hands frequently to keep the meat moist.
+Cover the bowl and refrigerate at least 6 hours or overnight.

-- Grill, broil or pan-fry 7 minutes per side or bake at 350 degrees for 15 minutes.
+Grill, broil or pan-fry 7 minutes per side or bake at 350 F for 15 minutes.